How our community has helped others:

 The Irritable Bowel

 This IBS Support Group works to educate those who are living with IBS and to increase awareness about this and other functional gastrointestinal disorders.
 Much of the involvement in this group involves members sharing their knowledge in the group's forums.
 IBS Support Group Meetups occur in several regional locations and are noted in the meetups link.
-In addition to forums, the website provides a list of helpful links, a very comprehensive booklist, Apple iPhone, iPad, iPod Touch, Android and Blackberry device apps and media, research studies, brochures, medical tests, diagnostic criteria, diet and low FODMAP diet, treatment, and medications about, and for, the disease.
+In addition to forums, the website provides a list of helpful links, a very comprehensive booklist, Apple iPhone, iPad, iPod Touch, Android and Blackberry device apps and media, research studies, brochures, medical tests, diagnostic criteria, diet and low FODMAP diet, treatment, Prescription Medical Foods, and medications about, and for, the disease.
 Our Medical Advisory Board helps to ensure that evidenced-based medicine and clinical accuracy is shared on our website.
 Many of our Board members are noted medical and clinical experts in the field of IBS and Digestive Health.
 Our Moderators and Medical Advisory Board provide advice in the form of essays, related to IBS, Digestive Health and Chronic Illness.

 At the IBS Support Group, we know that peers are often the best source of information, support and understanding.
 That's why you'll find more ways to express yourself and connect with your community at the IBS Support Group than anywhere else on the Web!
 Be sure to drop into the chat room on Sunday evenings for our free for all chat session.
 Joining our membership is free!.